minghaotao/Canvas-Gradescope-Late-Submission/README.md

 # Canvas-Gradescope-Late-Submission
-# Edcause Poster Presentation 2023
+# Educause Poster Presentation 2023

-Co-presenting this with Alex Savoth at the Edcause conference in 2023.
+Co-presenting this with Alex Savoth at the Educause conference in 2023.

 Gradescope is intergraded within Canvas, but it won't pass back the submission time to Canvas.